DipeshKanodia/Mental-Health-Website/README.md

 **MIND MENDER**

-During the lockdown era mental breakdowns were common as many people lost their jobs and were away from their families.
+Our project name addresses Mental Health Issues and the need to be aware about it.
+During the lockdown and online era, mental breakdowns were very common.
 Both mental and physical health are essential for everyone.
-To know about one’s problem they would need to visit through a number of website.
-So we thought of making this process a lot easier for everyone.
-We gather the stories of peoples who have suffered through the same situation so that other people can experience through it.
-Timing of sessions taken by experts.
+The project aims at helping people to get rid of their psychological problems by introspecting and understanding themselves through expert sessions, personalized counseling sessions, and curated blogs.
+It also focuses on building a community where like-minded people can socialise, share their experiences and problems, understand things better and prosper.
+Additionally, people can also get information about different mental health problems, tips, solutions, etc.

 **TEAM MEMBERS**